WillDenby/make-python-faster/src/alternative_python_interpreters/pypy.md

 **When to Use:**

 PyPy is best suited for long-running applications where the overhead of JIT compilation can be amortized over time.
-It's particularly beneficial for applications with heavy numerical computations or extensive use of loops (but you may not need it if using NumPy!).
+It's particularly beneficial for applications with heavy numerical computations or extensive use of loops (but you may not need it if using `NumPy`!).

 **Code Example:**